Luca-CS/Luca-CS/README.md

 - 👋 Hi, I’m @Luca-CS

-- I'm a first year student at CentraleSupélec, a French leading engineering school, part of Université Paris Saclay.
+- I'm a student at CentraleSupélec, a French leading engineering school, part of Université Paris Saclay.
+I am currently an exchange student in the Master In Management at ESCP Business School.

 - Projects:
 <p>Data-visualization of the French photovoltaic network<br>